devashree-shukla/SwiftMacro/README.md

      2. A library that declares macros to expose it as API
    - These parts are built separately from code that uses the macro, even if you’re developing the macro and its clients together, because the macro implementation runs as part of building the macro’s clients
    - Create a new macro using SPM
+     1. Using command :
-      1. run `swift package init --type macro` - this creates several files, including a template for a macro implementation and declaration
+        run belwo command - this creates several files, including a template for a macro implementation and declaration

+        `swift package init --type macro`

-      2.
+     2. Using Xcode :
+        - Go to New -> Package
+        - Select Swift Macro
+        - Type the name of your Macro
+        - Create the Package

+       > Type only the actual name of the macro, without Macro suffix

+       ## Macro Package structure
+        Inside the newly created Package you will find some auto-generated files:

+        [Macro name].swift where you declare the signature of your Macro main.swift where you can test the behaviour of the Macro [Macro name]Macro.swift where you write the actual implementation of the Macro [Macro name]Tests.swift where you write the tests of the Macro implementation

 **5. Debugging & Testing -**

+- can be done in to ways:
+  1. Using precondition method
+  2. Using XCTest framework -> assertMacroExpansion(...) method

 # Key points